radekBednarik/local_councils_elections_2022/README.md

-# Czech Elections 2021 shell data feed
+# Czech Council Elections 2022 shell data feed

 Fetches data from the Czech Statistical Office Open data server, parses them and outputs them into the console.